 Only one problem…

 You’ve got no idea what you’re doing.
-You need tutoring for WordPress.
+You need a tutor for WordPress.

-In today’s post, you’re going to learn of the 11 top sources for learning about WordPress.
-If you consume all the content these website offer, you’ll know all you’ll ever need to know about the platform.
+Here are the 11 top sources for learning about WordPress.
+If you consume all the content these websites offer, you’ll know all you’ll ever need to know about the platform.

 Consider this your WordPress Tutoring Headquarters.
 Bookmark this page and come back anytime you need a new resource to master.